DeathStar3/Varicity-SCP-reproduction-package/artifact-submission-files/INSTALL.md

 ## Running VariMetrics

-All the scripts in this section are located and executed from the `varicity` directory, located at the root of the project.
+All the scripts in this section are located and executed from the root of the project.

-*Note:* Before running VariMetrics, you need to have visualizations files generated in the `generated_visualizations` directory at the root of the project.
-These visualizations are obtained by first executing symfinder (see [Running symfinder](#running-symfinder)), or by unpacking pre-generated visualizations present in the`pre_generated_visualizations.zip` archive at the root of the project.

 ### Reusing the existing Docker image